Gas vs Electric Water Heaters

-Comparing electric and gas water heaters involves considering various factors, including energy efficiency, cost, installation, and maintenance.
-Here’s a breakdown of the key differences between electric and gas water heaters:
+Comparing gas vs electric water heaters involves considering various factors, including energy efficiency, cost, installation, and maintenance.
+Here’s a breakdown of the key differences between gas vs electric water heaters:

 1. Energy Source: